QuantSparse: Comprehensively Compressing Video Diffusion Transformer with Model Quantization and Attention Sparsification: Methods

 where MSE denotes the Mean Square Error.
 This approach requires only \( \mathcal{O}(\tilde{L}^2) \) complexity, which is $s^2$ times cheaper than full attention.

 \textbf{Local Guidance.} While global guidance ensures structural fidelity, it fails to capture the fine-grained details crucial for high-quality video synthesis.
 We further observe that the attention saliency in video models is highly \textit{skewed}: only a small subset of tokens dominates the attention mass (see Fig~\ref{fig:token_saliency}).
-Formally, we define the token saliency as:
+Formally, we define the token saliency as: \rebuttal{

-where $s_i$ measures the aggregate attention received by token $i$.
-Empirically, \( s_i \) follows a heavy-tailed distribution, with fewer tokens accounting for the majority of attention mass (\textbf{we provide more analysis in Appendix Sec.~\ref{sec:more_mssa}}).
-We exploit this by selecting the top-\( k \) queries \( \mathcal{I} = \{ i \mid s_i \text{ is top-}k \} \) from the FP model and computing high-resolution attention \textit{only} for these salient queries:
+where $h$ denotes the attention head, $i$ denotes the key token index, and $s_j$ measures the aggregate attention received by token $j$.
+Empirically, \( s_j \) follows a heavy-tailed distribution, with fewer tokens accounting for the majority of attention mass (\textbf{we provide more analysis in Appendix Sec.~\ref{sec:more_mssa}}).
+We exploit this by selecting the top-\( k \) queries \( \mathcal{I} = \{ j \mid s_j \text{ is top-}k \} \) from the FP model and computing high-resolution attention \textit{only} for these salient queries: }

 where \( \mathbf{Q}_{\mathcal{I},:} \in \mathbb{R}^{k \times d_k} \).
 Local distillation focuses supervision on high-impact regions at minimal cost.

 \textbf{Integration and Optimization.} We combine both guidance terms into a unified distillation object: